Mortgage in Germany: How Baufinanzierung Actually Works

 Volltilgerdarlehen (Fully Amortizing Loan)

-The loan is fully repaid by the end of the fixed-rate period.
-No Restschuld, no refinancing risk.
-Monthly payments are higher, but you know exactly when you will be debt-free.
-Banks sometimes offer a small rate discount for this type.
+The entire loan is paid off by the time your fixed-rate period ends.
+No Restschuld, no refinancing uncertainty.
+Monthly payments are noticeably higher, but you walk away debt-free after 15 or 20 years.
+Some banks offer a small rate discount for choosing this option.

 Forward-Darlehen (Forward Loan)

-Lock in today's rates for a refinancing that happens up to 5 years in the future.
-Useful if your current Zinsbindung is ending soon and you expect rates to rise.
-You pay a small premium (Forwardaufschlag) for the rate certainty.
+This lets you lock in today's rates for a refinancing that happens up to 5 years from now.
+If your Zinsbindung is ending soon and you think rates will climb, a Forward-Darlehen buys you certainty.
+You pay a small premium (Forwardaufschlag) for that peace of mind.

 KfW-Darlehen (Government-Subsidized Loan)

-The KfW (Kreditanstalt fuer Wiederaufbau) offers subsidized loans for energy-efficient new builds and renovations.
-These are applied for through your regular bank and can be combined with a standard Baufinanzierung.
-Programs change regularly, so check the KfW website for current terms.
+The KfW (Kreditanstalt fuer Wiederaufbau) provides subsidized loans for energy-efficient construction and renovations.
+You apply through your regular bank and can combine it with a standard Baufinanzierung.
+Programs and conditions change frequently, so check the KfW website directly for what is currently available.

 Grunderwerbsteuer by Federal State

-Property transfer tax (Grunderwerbsteuer) is one of the largest closing costs.
-It varies by state and is due shortly after the notary appointment.
-Here is what each state charges:
+Property transfer tax is one of your biggest closing costs, and it varies dramatically depending on where you buy.
+It is due shortly after the notary appointment.

 | Federal State (Bundesland) | Tax Rate |